Does the SEL assessment address issues related to administration, scoring, and the assessment format?

 Do not use the assessment if qualified individuals are not available or training of individuals to administer and score the assessment would not be possible.

+If the test developer administers or scores the assessment, describe the process for conducting the assessment and/or the procedure used for generating scores.
 Ensure that the basis for administering items and/or generating scores aligns with definitions for SEL competencies and supports local plans for interpretation and use.

 Some test developers will use automated means for administering or scoring assessments that often involve algorithms.